Resonance based schemes for SPDEs: Duhamel iteration and decorated trees

 Alternatively, one can describe the set $ \mcT_0(R) $ inductively by: \begin{equs} & \CT_0(R) = \lbrace \CI_{(\Labhom_1,0)}( \lambda_k \CI_{(\Labhom_2,0)}( \lambda_k \prod_{i=1}^N T_i \prod_{j=1}^M \tilde T_j ) ), \CI_{(\Labhom_1,0)}(\lambda_k) \, \\ & \quad \CI_{(\Labhom_1,0)}( \lambda_k \CI_{(\Labhom_2,0)}( \lambda_k T \, \Xi_{(\mathfrak{l},0)}(\lambda_{\bar{k}}) ) ): \,T_i, T \in \CT_0(R), \, \tilde{T}_j \in \bar{\CT}_0(R), \, k, \bar{k} \in \Z^{d} \rbrace \\ & \bar{\CT}_0(R) = \lbrace \CI_{(\Labhom_1,1)}( \lambda_k \CI_{(\Labhom_2,1)}( \lambda_k \prod_{i=1}^N T_i \prod_{j=1}^M \tilde T_j ) ), \CI_{(\Labhom_1,1)}(\lambda_k) \, \\ & \quad \CI_{(\Labhom_1,1)}( \lambda_k \CI_{(\Labhom_2,1)}( \lambda_k T \, \Xi_{(\mathfrak{l},1)}(\lambda_{\bar{k}}) ) ): \,T_i, T \in \bar{\CT}_0(R), \, \tilde{T}_j \in \CT_0(R), \, k, \bar{k} \in \Z^{d} \rbrace \end{equs} We define $ \CT_0^k(R) $ as the subspace of $ \CT_0(R) $ such that the frequency decoration on the nodes connected to the root is $ k $.
 For $ r\in\mathbb{N} $ we set

 which corresponds to the trees of order in $ t $ less than $ r $.
-We need to introduce elementary differential for presenting the expansion of the solution in terms of iterated integrals.
+We will now introduce the elementary differential, which is required to present the expansion of the solution in terms of iterated integrals.
 We start by defining the symmetry factor of the tree $ T^{\mfn,\mff}_{\mfe}\in\mcT $ by considering only the edge decoration, i.e, setting $ T^{\mfn,\mff}_\mfe := T_\mfe $ and then setting $ S(\boldsymbol{1}) = 1 $ and working inductively defining